-Included in the substation connection forecast is a forecast for gas-to-electricity conversions.
+Included in the substation connection forecast is a forecast for commercial and industrial gas-to-electricity conversions.
 As outlined in Section 4, the ERP requires homes and businesses to transition away from using fossil gas.
 DETA is developing a transition plan on behalf of EDBs, EECA, and Transpower.
-While DETA is early in the process of reviewing the Wellington region, an initial survey indicates there could be up to 60 MW of new electricity capacity needed across 58 entities.
-An initial forecast has been included in the substation connection CAPEX that assumes 58 connections averaging 1 MVA each across the next 10 years, with the conversions needing to be completed by the end of the decade to meet the government's emissions reduction targets.
+DETA has finished its survey of Wellington, which indicates there could be up to 40 MW of new electricity capacity needed across 34 entities.
+An initial forecast has been included in the Substation Connection CAPEX that assumes 34 connections averaging 1 MVA each across the next 10 years, with the conversions needing to be completed by the end of the decade to meet the government's emissions reduction targets.

+There are gas users that did not respond to the survey which may also convert to electricity in the future.
 WELL will refine this forecast as more information is gathered for each conversion.
 It may be that larger connections will also need network reinforcement which will increase the forecasts.